tarquas/mongoose-hook/README.md

 });
 ```

 The difference is that post 'save' hook is not called for `Model.create(...)` method; the post 'insert' hook is called in either case, because mongoose calls underlying `insert` wrapper of database API anyway.
+Also, in example above `p.insert` may also refer to `$setOnInsert` object on upsert operation.

 * `this` object, which is passed to hook function is an instance of `mongoose.Collection`.
 Please, refer to `mongoose` manuals for its API.
 Also, this plugin adds `getModel()` method to `mongoose.Collection` prototype, which returns a `Model` (made by `mongoose.model()`), which refers to given `mongoose.Collection` instance.